Magyartanulas/magyartanulas.github.io/word_order.md

 The same can be done with `is` (as well) and `sem` (neither).

-*Péter: Nem szeretek halászni, annyira unalmas!* - (I don't like fishing, it's so boring!)
+*Péter: Nem szeretek horgászni, annyira unalmas!* - (I don't like fishing, it's so boring!)

 *Barnabás: Én sem, túl sokáig tart.* - (Neither do I, it takes too long.)